slaclab/pydm/docs/source/widgets/archiver_timeplot.rst

 ::
     export PYDM_ARCHIVER_URL=http://lcls-archapp.slac.stanford.edu

 Archiver time plots will then be able to be created in designer through the usual drag and drop flow.
-The curve editor can be used to select which curves to plot archived data using the archive data drop-down.
-These plots can also be created via python code directly.
+Upon opening designer, you will notice that the time plot is now called PyDMArchiverTimePlot indicating it can be used with the archiver appliance.
+The channel connections can be created in the same way as a regular time plot, no need to preface anything with "archiver://", the requests to archiver will happen automatically upon running the plot and panning the x-axis to the left, or zooming out.

 #######################
 PyDMArchiverTimePlot